muiroht/6_password_strength/README.md

 # Password Strength Calculator
-This project calculate a strength password.
-The strength within 1 to 10, where 10 is the best password
+This project is designed to calculate a secure password.
+The strength is between 1 and 10, where 10 is the best password

 # How to launch
 Example of script launch in Linux, Python 3.5: